gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Gonzalo, a **Postdoctoral Researcher** at the [Laboratory for the Computational Analysis of Egonetworks, Social Cohesion, and Exclusion (COALESCE Lab)](http://coalesce-lab.com/en) at the [Universitat Autònoma de Barcelona](https://www.uab.cat/).
+I am Gonzalo, a **Postdoctoral Researcher** at the [Laboratory for the Computational Analysis of Egonetworks, Social Cohesion, and Exclusion (COALESCE Lab)](http://coalesce-lab.com/en) at the [Autonomous University of Barcelona](https://www.uab.cat/).
 My research examines how people understand social inequalities and how these are reproduced, reinforced, or contested through social relationships, combining **social stratification, distributive justice, and social network analysis**.

 I completed my [PhD in Sociology and Methodology of Social Research](https://www.unimi.it/en/education/postgraduate-and-continuing-education-programmes/doctoral-programmes-phd/ay-2024/2025-sociology-and-methodology-social-research) at the [University of Milan](https://www.unimi.it/en), where I studied **how the socioeconomic composition of people’s social environments shapes their attitudes towards inequality**, with particular attention to personal networks and socializing institutions such as schools and neighbourhoods.